ricsanfre/pi-cluster/docs/_docs/minio-baremetal.md

 For installing Minio S3 storage server, a VM (Ubuntu OS) hosted in Public Cloud or any linux server/VM that is not not part of the cluster can be used.

-Minio installation and configuration tasks have been automated with Ansible developing a role: **ricsanfre.minio**.
-This role, installs Minio Server and Minio Client and automatically create S3 buckets, and configure users and ACLs for securing the access.
+Minio installation and configuration tasks can be automated using Ansible role: [**ricsanfre.minio**](https://github.com/ricsanfre/ansible-role-minio).
+This role can be used to install Minio Server and Minio Client and automate the creation of S3 buckets, users and ACLs for securing the access.

 ## Minio installation (baremetal server)